 - There is less stigma attached to the abuse of prescription medications than there is for users of illegal drugs like cocaine or methamphetamine.

-Visit The Landing, The Rose and Sunrise Ranch websites for more information about Prescription Drug Addiction Treatment.
+Visit The Landing, The Rose and Sunrise Ranch websites for more information about prescription drug addiction treatment at each of our rehab centers.
 Sober Living by the Sea has developed individualized treatment programs that cater to various ages, genders, and drugs of choice (read our rehab programs overview to see all programs at a glance).
 Since 1986, we have been treating addiction at our rehab facilities in Southern California and have the knowledge and expertise to properly assess the clients who come to us needing help to reclaim their lives from the grasp of addiction to drugs and/or alcohol.

 In general, a lot of addicts suffer from denial about the negative effects of their abuse.
 Prescription drug users in particular display denial that is perhaps fueled by the legal status of the substance they are dependent on (i.e., “How can I need treatment for a drug that my trusted doctor prescribed to me?”)

 We have special counseling techniques to make prescription drug abusers aware of how their use is negatively affecting them and their loved ones.
 We then give them tools to make empowering choices that will help them live without drugs.